Suj4LB/krishak-utpadak-sangathan.io/README.md

-Thanks github pages for not letting me host this
+Thank you github pages for not letting me host this